joannaskorupska/Adafruit_UNTZtrument/README.md

 Adafruit_UNTZtrument
 ====================

 This demo step sequencer contains modifications from the original provided by AdaFruit.
 It also uses 4 encoders with push switches for additional input.
+It also has a midi sound card and a speaker.

 ![untz step sequencer](/../master/basic.gif?raw=true)